wsaleslucas/test-multiple/readme.md

 # Project instalation
-1 - clone the repository.
+1 - clone the repository. \n
-2 - run the command composer install.
+2 - run the command composer install. <br />
 3 - php -S localhost:8000 -t public
 Note: the project use the Lumen Framework.